 Do not use MSE wall structures, with panel type facings, that exceed heights of 40 feet.
 Do not use MSE wall structures, with modular block type facings, that exceed heights of 30 feet.
+Do not use MSE wall structures, with modular block type facings, that are visible to interstate traffic.
+Construct MSE wall facing using precast concrete panels with a deep fractured fin finish in accordance with Standard Drawing 701-950-01 for all MSE walls visible to interstate traffic.

 Provide a concrete paved drainage ditch along the top of the wall as shown on the SCDOT Geotechnical Drawings and Details.
-Provide drainage inlets as necessary to prevent water from overtopping the wall.
+Size the drainage ditch as necessary to prevent water from overtopping the wall.